 - The design comes out more vividly when you shake your wrist back and forth instead of your hand.

-Cocoon Coffee House is Hawley Silk Mill’s own coffee shop nestled within the small building that used to serve the mill as cocoon storage.
-We use only the highest-quality coffee beans from Electric City Roasting Co. in Scranton, PA.
+Cocoon Coffee House and Bakery is Hawley Silk Mill’s own coffee shop nestled within the small building that used to serve the mill as cocoon storage.
+We use only the highest-quality coffee beans from Moka Origins in Honesdale, PA.
 While you’re with us, unwind in our cozy seating area, grab a delicious meal from our food menu, or find something to read from our used book collection.

 Visit Us at Hawley Silk Mill During Your Next Visit to the Poconos